 3. Tertiary Creep

-This is the last stage that you’ll see on the graph.
-It gives you a good visual of the point when stress and temperature finally lead to rupturing and creep failure due to internal voids, micro-cracks, and grain boundary separation.
+Tertiary creep is the last stage on the graph.
+The stage of creep that gives a good visual of the point when stress and temperature finally lead to rupturing and creep failure due to internal voids, micro-cracks, and grain boundary separation.

 What Are the Different Mechanisms of Creep (Deformation)?